 Low cost clinics aren’t necessarily available for emergency services and, for the most part, they will refer you and your dog back to your regular veterinarian for follow-up care.

-Unfortunately, ACL surgery costs for dogs is often too high for the average dog owner.
-In that case, consider talking to the veterinarian about at-home management options.
+ACL surgery costs for dogs can be prohibitive.
+If that’s the case, talk to the veterinarian about at-home management options.

-If you’re considering at-home management options, keep in mind that you will, essentially, be acting as “nurse”.
-You will need to maintain all exercises, ensure your dog is receiving adequate rest, and make sure to follow up with veterinarian progress appointments.
+If you’re considering at-home management options you will need to maintain all exercises, ensure your dog is receiving adequate rest, and make sure to follow up with veterinarian progress appointments.

 If your veterinarian approves at-home care, the first thing you’ll have to endure is a restriction of your dog’s activity.
 In some cases, this could mean 8 weeks or more of restricted activity.